-If you are aware that a student is registered with the Moses Center for Students with Disabilities, then feel free to contact the Moses Center for consultation.
+If you are aware that a student is registered with the Moses Center for Student Accessibility, then feel free to contact the Moses Center for consultation.

 It is best practice and supports NYU’s goals to ensure that all digital content is accessible before an accommodation request is made:

 Yes.
 We strongly recommend you use resources that are accessible to all students.
-Consult with the Moses Center for Students with Disabilities if you have questions regarding the accessibility of any class resources you intend to use in class.
+Consult with the Moses Center for Student Accessibility if you have questions regarding the accessibility of any class resources you intend to use in class.

 If you contract with a firm to bring your website into compliance or create a new website, see our Procedures and Procurement guidelines for procurement process, RFI/RFP language, and contract language to ensure that any work the vendor does is compliant with NYU standards.

 What kind of training or assistance will NYU provide to help me do the right thing?

 See our Training Opportunities and Tools section for training resources.
 The Digital Accessibility Program team is also available to speak with staff, faculty, or special interest groups.
 Please contact them at email@example.com.

 Do I have to caption my videos on my public website?

 All public-facing media relating to University programs, services or activities need to be captioned starting August 1, 2018.
 Videos and audio files published, created or substantially changed from January 1, 2015-August 1, 2018 will need to be captioned by approximately September 1, 2020.